eapowertools/qs-admin-playbook/docs/system_planning/review_architecture_scale_plan/example_production_architectures.md

 - Reload resiliency
 - Site-wide high availability

 This architecture shows horizontal scaling on both the front and back end nodes of Qlik.
-By segregating PostgreSQL and the persistence layer for Qlik, site-wide high availabiity is possible.
-This is a common Enterprise archtiecture for multi-department Qlik sites.
+By segregating PostgreSQL and the persistence layer for Qlik, site-wide high availability is possible.
+This is a common Enterprise architecture for multi-department Qlik sites.

 ### Five Server Qlik Site